 Domestic wastewater may include wastewater from commercial buildings such as office buildings, retail stores, and some restaurants, or from industrial facilities where the domestic wastewater is segregated from the industrial wastewater.
-The following requirements shall supersede, where applicable, the requirements found elsewhere in this chapter, for all systems to serve commercial and industrial establishments, institutions, and recreational areas.
+The following requirements shall supersede, where applicable, the requirements found elsewhere in this chapter, for all systems to serve commercial and industrial establishments, institutions, and recreational areas:

-(A) For all such uses, sewage flows shall be based on the designer's estimate of daily peak flow, as supported by relevant evidence and approved by the Health Officer.
-For all such uses, the sewage application rate shall utilize the application rate based on percolation rate or soil characteristics, as specified in SCCC 7.38.150(A)(4).

-(B) For all large systems serving more than five single residential units or having peak daily flows greater than 2,500 gallons per day and less than 10,000 gallons per day, enhanced treatment systems as specified in SCCC 7.38.183 will be required.
+- (A) For all such uses, the sewage application rate shall not exceed 0.43, 0.36 or 0.24 gallons per square foot of effective leaching area per day per drainfield for soils percolating in the ranges of one to five, six to 30, and 31 to 60-minutes per inch respectively.
+(A) For all such uses, sewage flows shall be based on the Health-Officer's designer's estimate of daily peak flow, as supported by relevant evidence and approved by the Health Officer.
+For all such uses, the sewage application rate shall utilize the application rate based on percolation rate or soil characteristics, as specified in SCCC 7.38.150(A)(4). - (B)- For all large systems serving more than five single residential units or having peak daily flows greater than 2,500 gallons per day and less than 10,000 gallons per day, enhanced treatment systems as specified in SCCC 7.38.152183 will be required.

-(C) The septic tank volume, independent of any other pretreatment device such as a grease trap, shall be three times the peak daily flow.
+(C)- The septic tank volume, independent of any other pretreatment device such as a grease trap, shall be three times the peak daily flow.